Dekperah/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script deletes the file betty
+This script deletes the directory my_first_directory that is in the /tmp directory.